jkniest/hue-it-documentation/docs/authentication/cloud/README.md

 $hue = new PhillipsHueCloud($client, $device, 'app-id');

 // Here we fetch the code from the query parameters.
 If you are using a framework like
-// laravel or symfony, please use their input handling.
+// Laravel or Symfony, please use their input handling.
 $code = $_GET['code'];

 // Now with the code we can authenticate the user to get the tokens